abhisheksinha332/abhisheksinha332/README.md

 DevOps Engineer with 4 years of professional experience in Azure cloud automation, CI/CD pipeline management, Infrastructure as Code (Terraform, ARM, Bicep), observability, and production support.

-Currently working at Bosch Global Software Technologies, supporting enterprise-scale cloud platforms for the Renault-Nissan Alliance (RNA) in collaboration with Microsoft teams.
-Passionate about automating operational workflows, improving deployment reliability, and building scalable cloud solutions.
+Currently working at Bosch Mobility, developing the Virtualization Hub (vHub) platform and contributing to cloud infrastructure, DevOps automation, and platform engineering initiatives.
+Experienced in building scalable cloud solutions, automating operational workflows, and improving deployment reliability.
+Previously worked closely with Microsoft teams supporting the Renault-Nissan Alliance (RNA) on enterprise-scale cloud platforms.

 ---